sajari/website-search-integration/README.md

 ## Configuration

 The generated search interfaces are configured using a JSON object.
-Generating an interface from the console will prefill the configuration for you.
+Generating an interface from the console will prefill the configuration for you, setting default values where necessary.

 **General configuration**